ilinic/Inventory-mini/website/readme.txt

 Inventory mini
 _________________

-Tracks list of products and change history - online.
+Tracks list of products and changes history - online.
-Android app to scan QR code (product#) and record product quantity change with user name and timestamp.
-Or enter product# manually.
+Android app to scan QR code (product#) and record changes in product quantity (with username and timestamp).
+Scan code or enter product# manually.
-Show inventory and history in Android app.
+Show inventory and history in Android app and online.

 ONLINE PART:
-1. List products quanity with field sort
+1. List products quantity with field sort
 2. List history of changes (user, date, delta, etc.)
 3. Click on product# to generate QR code for printing
 4. To update product list - just edit products.csv file on hosting and refresh products page - red message will appear